App Development Antipatterns

 Testing for a particular environment

-You may seen this many times in your app and never stopped to thing, is this the right way?
+You may seen this many times in your app and never stopped to think, is this the right way?

 if (process.env.NODE_ENV === 'production') {